-This exclusion applies to household and dependent care services you directly or indirectly pay for or provide to an employee under a dependent care assistance program that covers only your employees.
+This exclusion applies to household and dependent care services you directly or indirectly pay for or provide to an employee under a written dependent care assistance program that covers only your employees.
 The services must be for a qualifying person's care and must be provided to allow the employee to work.
 These requirements are basically the same as the tests the employee would have to meet to claim the dependent care credit if the employee paid for the services.
-For more information, see Qualifying Person Test and Work-Related Expense Test in Pub.
+For more information, see Tests To Claim the Credit in Pub.
 503.